Civic Platform

+The Civic Platform (Platforma Obywatelska, PO) was a centre-right liberal conservative political party in Poland.
+The party's most prominent leader was Donald Tusk, party chairman between 2003–2014 and 2021–2025.

-It was formed in 2001 by splinter factions from the Solidarity Electoral Action and Freedom Union, and it later placed second in the 2001 parliamentary election.
-It served in the parliamentary opposition until 2007, when it overtook Law and Justice, won 209 seats and Tusk was elected as prime minister.
-Following the Smolensk air disaster in 2010, Bronisław Komorowski served as acting president and was elected as president in the same year.
+It was formed in 2001 by splinter factions from the Solidarity Electoral Action, the Freedom Union and the Conservative People's Party, and it later placed second in the 2001 Polish parliamentary election.
+It remained at the opposition until the 2007 Polish parliamentary opposition, when it overtook Law and Justice, won 209 seats, and Tusk was elected as Prime Minister of Poland.
+Following the Smolensk air disaster in 2010, Bronisław Komorowski served as acting president of Poland and later won the 2010 Polish presidential election.
 Tusk continued to serve as prime minister and leader of Civic Platform until he resigned in 2014 to assume the post of the president of the European Council.
-The party was afterwards defeated in the 2015 parliamentary and presidential elections.
-It also placed second in the 2019 parliamentary election, and its 2020 presidential candidate, Rafał Trzaskowski, won 49% of the popular vote in the second round and lost the election to Andrzej Duda.
+The party was defeated in the 2015 Polish parliamentary and presidential elections.
+It placed second in the 2019 Polish parliamentary election, and its 2020 Polish presidential election candidate, Rafał Trzaskowski, won 49% of the popular vote in the second round and lost the election to Andrzej Duda.

-Initially positioned as a Christian democratic party with strong economically liberal tendencies, it soon adopted liberal conservatism throughout the 2000s, although during their time in power they were aligned with more pragmatic and centrist views, and were characterized as a catch-all party.
-In the 2010s, the Civic Platform adopted more socially liberal policies, aligned itself with conservative liberalism, and it has been since positioned in the centre and leaning towards the centre-right.
-It also strongly advocates Poland's membership in the European Union and NATO.
-It is a member of the European People's Party.
+Initially positioned as a Christian democratic party with strong economically liberal tendencies, it soon adopted liberal conservatism throughout the 2000s.
+During its time in power, it was aligned with more pragmatic and centrist views, and was characterized as a catch-all party.
+In the 2010s, the Civic Platform adopted more socially liberal policies, aligned itself with conservative liberalism and economic neoliberalism, and it has since been positioned in the centre-right.
+It has also strongly advocated for Poland's membership in the European Union and NATO.
+It was a member of the European People's Party.

-It currently holds 106 seats in the Sejm and 37 seats in the Senate of Poland, and it also heads the Civic Coalition, which was founded in 2018.
-Since its creation, it has shown strong electoral performances in Warsaw, the west, and the north of Poland.
-Since the 2000s, the Civic Platform has established itself as one of the dominant political parties in Poland.
+The party headed an electoral alliance Civic Coalition, which was founded in 2018.
+Since its creation, it had shown strong electoral performances in Warsaw, the west, and the north of Poland.
+Since the 2000s, the Civic Platform had established itself as one of the dominant political parties in Poland.
+On 25 October 2025, the party merged into a new party called Civic Coalition, bearing the same name as the PO-led electoral coalition from 2018.

 History

+Establishment

 The Civic Platform was founded in 2001 as economically liberal, Christian-democratic split from existing parties.
 Founders Andrzej Olechowski, Maciej Płażyński, and Donald Tusk were sometimes jokingly called "the Three Tenors" by Polish media and commentators.
 Olechowski and Płażyński left the party during the 2001–2005 parliamentary term, leaving Tusk as the sole remaining founder, and current party leader.